 Monthly Salary: About S$17,500

-All securities brokers and dealers in Singapore must hold a bachelor’s degree in any specialization and pass stockbroker and dealer licensure exams.
-While it’s optional, having internship experience as a stockbroker and dealer helps aspirants become familiar with markets, accounting, and regulations.
+All securities brokers and dealers in Singapore must hold a bachelor’s degree in any specialization and pass stock broker and dealer licensure exams.
+While it is optional, having internship experience as a stockbroker and dealer helps aspirants become familiar with markets, accounting, and regulations.